freeCodeCamp/freeCodeCamp/curriculum/challenges/english/10-coding-interview-prep/project-euler/problem-404-crisscross-ellipses.md

 ---

 ## Description

 <section id='description'>

 Ea is an ellipse with an equation of the form x2 + 4y2 = 4a2.

-Ea' is the rotated image of Ea by θ degrees counterclockwise around the origin O(0, 0) for 0° < θ < 90°.
+Ea' is the rotated image of Ea by θ degrees counterclockwise around the origin O(0, 0) for 0° &lt; θ &lt; 90°.

 b is the distance to the origin of the two intersection points closest to the origin and c is the distance of the two other intersection points.
 We call an ordered triplet (a, b, c) a canonical ellipsoidal triplet if a, b and c are positive integers.
 For example, (209, 247, 286) is a canonical ellipsoidal triplet.

-Let C(N) be the number of distinct canonical ellipsoidal triplets (a, b, c) for a ≤ N.
-It can be verified that C(103) = 7, C(104) = 106 and C(106) = 11845.
+Let C(N) be the number of distinct canonical ellipsoidal triplets (a, b, c) for a ≤ N. It can be verified that C(103) = 7, C(104) = 106 and C(106) = 11845.

 Find C(1017).

 </section>

 ## Instructions

 <section id='instructions'>

 </section>

 ## Tests

 <section id='tests'>

 ```yml